GTO Tri-power Rebuild

 As mentioned, at part-throttle, the engine runs solely on the center carburetor, while the end carbs do nothing.
 At wide-open throttle, the linkage opens all six barrels.
 The outer carbs are very simple.
 They have no idle circuits and no choke.
 All outer carbs from 1959 to 1966 are similar, and have a 1-3/8" venturi.

-After rebuilding the Tri-power setup, it ran smooth and trouble-free.
+After rebuilding the GTO Tri-power setup, the engine ran smooth and trouble-free.
 My car was equipped with a 4-speed manual transmission.
 All GTO's so equipped used mechanical linkage, which work crisper than the vacuum-operated linkage found on automatic transmission models.